Non-resident property owners should submit Spanish tax form 210

 3. You pay our fee and we file the declaration on your behalf

-NOTE that you will need a scanner to use this service because we will need digital copies of certain documents.
+NOTE that you will need a scanner to use this service because we will need copies by email of some documents.

 Questions and Answers